squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 Squid is the result of efforts by numerous individuals from the Internet community.
 The core team and main contributors list is at WhoWeAre; a list of our excellent contributors can be seen in [[http://www.squid-cache.org/CONTRIBUTORS.txt|the CONTRIBUTORS file]].

 == Where can I get Squid? ==
-You can download Squid via FTP from one of the many worldwide [[http://www.squid-cache.org/mirrors.html|mirror sites]] or [[ftp://ftp.squid-cache.org/pub/|the primary FTP site]].
+You can download Squid via FTP or HTTP from one of the many worldwide [[http://www.squid-cache.org/Download/mirrors.html|mirror sites]] or [[ftp://ftp.squid-cache.org/pub/|the primary FTP site]].

 Many sushi bars also have Squid.